 Let’s take a closer look at the uses of compact tractors, models, and attachments for these vehicles.

-History of Used Compact Tractors
+History of Used Compact Tractors & Their Attachments

-As the tractor business began bustling, John Deere entered the industry in 1918 and has been working to offer their customers top of the line equipment ever since.
+As the tractor business began bustling, John Deere entered the industry in 1918 and has been working to offer their customers top-of-the-line equipment ever since.
 Here’s a look back at a timeline of some of the most well-known tractor models that have contributed to this industry.

 - 1954: A new line of tractor models were built from scratch, leading to the creation of the John Deere 1010, 2010, 3010, and 4010 models.
 This lineup featured different elements that were never before seen, such as hydraulic power brakes and even closed-center hydraulics for rapid power.

 - 1960 – 1962: The success of the 4010 tractor models led to the development of the John Deere 4020, which later became the best-selling John Deere tractor model.

 - 1963 – 1972: These years were all about the 4020.
 While it was a game-changer in terms of safety features, the John Deere 4020 also provided operators with extreme comfort while in the cab.
 These updated features included deluxe seats and accessible hydraulic controls, which replaced cumbersome levers at the front of cabs.

 - 1980s: The John Deere 8000 Series tractor was released.
 This utility tractor offers improved visibility for users, enhanced serviceability, and an incredible turning radius.
 This original 800 series included four different row-crop tractors – the 8100, 8200, 8300, and 8400.